 Read the instructions on the screens carefully and fill in the information as directed.
-You will be asked for such items as the language you wish to use, the country in which you live, your first and last name, and about phone line and plan to register at a later time, you may click the Skip button, and you will go directly to the condition of use page.
+You will be asked for such items as the language you wish to use, the country in which you live, your first and last name, and about how you dial out from where you will be using your Life-Book notebook.
+For the modem settings, enter your current location information where you will be using your Life-Book notebook.
+If you are not connected to a phone line and plan to register at a later time, you may click the Skip button, and you will go directly to the condition of use page.